benwatkins10xd/spotify-helper/README.md

 9. Activate the virtual environment: `source venv/bin/activate` or `./venv/Scripts/Activate` for Windows

-10. Install dependencies: `poetry install`
+10. Install dependencies and spotify-helper: `poetry install`

 All installed!